wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**SDK**](wavefront_sdks.html)</td>
 <td markdown="span">An SDK (software development kit) is a library that you can include with your application code.
 Wavefront supports a variety of observability SDKs in various programming languages to enable you to instrument applications to report telemetry data to Wavefront.
-[Framework-level observability SDKs](wavefront_sdks.html#sdks-for-instrumenting-application-frameworks) collect and report predefined metrics, histograms, and trace data from specific frameworks used in your application.
-[Custom-level observability SDKs](wavefront_sdks.html#sdks-for-instrumenting-custom-operations) enable you to define, collect, and report your own types of telemetry data from your business operations.
+[Framework-level observability SDKs](wavefront_sdks.html#sdks-for-framework-instrumentation) collect and report predefined metrics, histograms, and trace data from specific frameworks used in your application.
+[General-purpose observability SDKs](wavefront_sdks.html#general-purpose-sdks-for-custom-and-runtime-instrumentation) enable you to define, collect, and report your own types of observability data from your application code.
-[Core observability SDKs](wavefront_sdks.html#core-sdks-for-sending-raw-data-to-wavefront) enable you to instrument your application by sending raw telemetry data to Wavefront. </td>
+[Core observability SDKs](wavefront_sdks.html#core-sdks-for-sending-raw-data-to-wavefront) enable you to instrument your application by sending raw observability data to Wavefront. </td>
 </tr>
 <tr>
 <td>&nbsp;</td>